Linear evolution equations in scales of Banach spaces: Infinite system of ordinary differential equations

 in the dual scale given by a weighted $\ell^{\infty}$ space.
-Uniqueness holds in such a case among all component-wise solutions. \end{Remark} We conclude this section with one particular example.. \begin{Remark} It is not difficult to adapt such arguments to systems of Banach-space valued differential equations.
-Such equations arise naturally from the analysis of spatial birth-and-death processes, see, e.g., \cite{BKKK13, KK18}. \end{Remark}
+Uniqueness holds in such a case among all component-wise solutions. \end{Remark} It is not difficult to adapt such arguments to systems of Banach-space valued differential equations.
+Such equations arise naturally from the analysis of spatial birth-and-death processes, see, e.g., \cite{BKKK13, KK18}.